Patrick FISHER

 additional pair of pistons 9b opposite the first pair of pistons

 9b.
-Each added piston is connected to its respective beam arm 21b
+Each added piston is connected to its respective beam arm

-and rocker beams 22a & 22a'.
-A second charger cylinder 10 is
+21b and rocker beams 22a & 22a'.
+A second charger cylinder

-simple structure for six-cylinder arrangements, excellent dynamic
+FIG. 13 are simple structure for six-cylinder arrangements,

 In FIG. 14, there is shown a 2-stroke cycle internal combustion